 When it comes to broken relationships, the issue is never really the issue.
 We don’t have relationship problems; we have character flaws that show up in relationships.
 When we are God-centered, we choose to live our lives for God, resulting in doing things according to God’s standards.
 When we are self-centered, we choose to live our lives for ourselves, resulting in doing things according to our own agenda.
 In doing so, we become a product of our idols of the heart.
 (See Psalm 119:105, 2 Timothy 3:1-4)

-The three reasons a Christian will not obey God are a lack of knowledge, a lack of skill, and wrongful will.
+The three reasons a Christian will not obey God are a lack of knowledge, a lack of skill, or wrongful will.
 Essentially, the Christian can fall in three categories: They could lack maturity in the Word and not know any better, they could not have been properly discipled and don’t know how to obey, or they could choose to live in sin, with a hardened heart and refusal to obey.
 Having knowledge and choosing to live in sin is a result of stubbornness and rebellion.

 Oftentimes, there is a choice to make in the midst of difficult relationships, and it could be that God is teaching you something about yourself through people around you; God is using them to expose who you are.
 Choosing to live God-centered lives requires we live by covenants and convictions: We live by God’s own agenda.
 Man-centered lives are based on feelings and man’s own agenda.
 When we choose to live for ourselves instead of living for God, we will live in slavery to sin.
 When we choose to live for God instead of living for ourselves, we live in slavery to God.
 (See Galatians 5:16-25, Proverbs 5:22, Romans 6:22)